storj-thirdparty/uplink-rust/uplink/README.md

 This crate wraps the `uplink-sys` crate present in this same repository for offering an safe and idiomatic Rust [Storj Uplink][storj-uplink].

+Because it relies on `uplink-sys` and `uplink-sys` requires [Go](https://golang.org), using this crate also requires Go.

+### Development requirements

+For development the only requirements are Rust and Go.

+For running the integration tests you need a Docker version that has the `compose` command, which is the `docker-compose` tool that it's now integrated in Docker.
+The command is needed because the Makefile invoked, but you should be able to use a Docker version without the `compose` command,  using the `docker-compose`, however, you will have to run by hand or make an straightforward change in the Makefile.

 ### Development plan and status

 General entities: